GiraffeReversed/edulint/docs/source/configuration.rst

 Configuration files
 ^^^^^^^^^^^^^^^^^^^

+.. _set config file:

+Setting configuration file
+""""""""""""""""""""""""""""

 It is possible to specify a config file, either in linted file (:python:`# edulint: config-file=default`) or through the command line (:code:`-o config-file=default`).
 It is possible to choose a prepared config file (:code:`empty` for no checks, :code:`default` for default configuration), or specify one's own.

 Apart from prepared configuration files, the :link_option:`config-file` option also accepts a local path (:code:`config-file=/path/to/local/toml/file`) or URL (:code:`config-file=https://web.tld/path/to/remote/toml`).
 Relative local config files specified in-file are evaluated related to the file.
 Local config files specified from CLI are evaluated related to the current working directory.

+If the config file name does not end in :code:`.toml`, it is treated as a packaged configuration (and looked up accordingly).
+If the name starts with :code:`http/https` protocol, it is treated as a remote configuration, otherwise (ends with :code:`.toml`, but does not start with a protocol) it is processed as a local configuration.

+.. _create config file:

+Creating custom configuration
+"""""""""""""""""""""""""""""

 The required format is currently undocumented.